billytcl/calico/README.md

 ### Installation

+Download calico by clicking on the green "download/clone" button, then click "Download ZIP".
+Unzip the archive to the location of your choice.
+The calico.R script can then be copied to any location.

 Calico is designed to be run as a standalone script.
 It does however require some third-party libraries from CRAN.
 To install them, just run calico by typing in the command prompt:

 `calico.R`